meteorshowers/hed/README.md

 | Reference[1]| 0.790    |   0.746  |

-the following is the original introduction of HED paper:

-The model develop a new edge detection algorithm, holistically-nested edge detection (HED), which performs image-to-image prediction by means of a deep learning model that leverages fully convolutional neural networks and deeply-supervised nets.
-HED automatically learns rich hierarchical representations (guided by deep supervision on side responses) that are important in order to resolve the challenging ambiguity in edge and object boundary detection.
-We significantly advance the state-of-the-art on the BSD500 dataset (ODS F-score of .790) and the NYU Depth dataset (ODS F-score of .746), and do so with an improved speed (0.4s per image).
-Detailed description of the system can be found in the paper.

 ### Installation

 Install <a href="https://pytorch.org/">pytorch</a>.
 The code is tested under 0.4.1 GPU version and Python 3.6  on Ubuntu 16.04.
 There are also some dependencies for a few Python libraries for data processing and visualizations like `cv2` etc. It's highly recommended that you have access to GPUs.